What Is Adventurers?

 What Happens At Adventurers?

 A club meeting may include a club flag, parade and uniforms.
 The Adventurer Pledge and Law is recited.
 Many Clubs sing an Adventurer Song.
-As it is a Christian program, prayer and worship are an essential part.
+As it is a Christian program, prayer and worship are an essential part of club meetings.
 Then it is time for activity-based progressive age-appropriate classes.
 There is a series of six classes, one for each year from ages 4 to 9.
 Adventurers also earn badges known as Stars, Diamonds and Awards.
 Classes in the South Pacific Division [SPD] are based on the Adventurer Manual produced by the SPD.

 Who Can Join Adventurers?